deeprpatel700/SQL_Queries/README.md

 # SQL_Queries

 In Progress.
-Will be updated soon.
-Please check back later.
+Will be updated periodically with more queries.